The Ultimate Guide to Generative Engine Optimization (GEO)

 Fast pages are nice; scannable pages are non-negotiable.
 Use stable URLs for evergreen resources and consolidate duplicates with canonicals.
 Show honest last updated dates and keep a simple change log.

-Measure what matters to you
+Measure what matters

 Chasing keywords instead of questions

 A lot of GEO misses come from habits that used to be fine in classic SEO.
-The most common?
-Running after keywords instead of questions.
+The most common is running after keywords instead of questions.
 If your page is stuffed with variations of a phrase but never answers the actual query in plain language, models move on.
+Related: if the definition, formula, or policy lives halfway down the page wrapped in flourish, it won't get quoted.
+Put the useful, verifiable bit up top and label it clearly.

 Claims without citations, and image-only PDFs

-Lack of a proper structure
+Lack of proper structure

-Structure problems are sneaky.
 Bloated FAQs that cram multiple questions into one entry, tables without units, and mixed terminology across pages create ambiguity.
 Ambiguity is death to liftability.
 So is duplication: five near-identical pages competing for the same idea split your signals and confuse retrieval.
 Consolidate to a canonical, then redirect the rest.

 Publishing more and saying less

-Last one: overproduction.
 Publishing a flurry of medium-quality posts instead of a few well-structured, well-sourced assets spreads your authority thin.
 Slow down, make the answer unmistakable, show your sources, and keep the signals clean.
-That’s how you earn the sentence that gets read.
+That's how you earn the sentence that gets read.

 How Fibr Helps with GEO